John E. Rankin: House Un-American Activities Committee

 He was criticized for failing to investigate violence and murder perpetrated by chapters of the Ku Klux Klan.
 After HUAC's chief counsel Ernest Adamson announced: "The committee has decided that it lacks sufficient data on which to base a probe," Rankin added: "After all, the KKK is an old American institution."

+Rankin called for Henry A. Wallace to be prosecuted under the Logan Act due to Wallace's tour of western Europe in 1947.

 Bigotry

 African Americans

 Rankin introduced a bill in 1920 to prohibit interracial marriage.
 During that decade, he opposed bills to make lynching a federal crime; although such a bill overwhelmingly passed the House, it was not approved by the Senate.
 In these positions, he was similar to other southern Democrats: he opposed other bills to support African American civil rights, such as any efforts toward desegregation and the elimination of poll taxes for federal elections.
 Poll taxes had been used by southern states to disfranchise most blacks and many poor whites since the turn of the century.
 Rankin argued that equal opportunity hiring practices (as required by the Roosevelt administration for defense contractors) "persecuted" whites, anti-lynching bills encouraged rape, and racial equality would destroy "the white man's civilization throughout the world."

 During World War II, Rankin alleged that the U.S. Army's loss of a certain battle was due to the cowardice of black soldiers.
 Fellow Representative Helen Gahagan Douglas replied that many black soldiers had been decorated for bravery despite serving in a segregated Army.
 Rankin was known to use the slur "nigger" on the floor of the House.

 When African American Adam Clayton Powell Jr. was elected to Congress from New York in 1944, Rankin vowed to avoid sitting next to him.
 In 1945, Powell, a fellow Democrat, called for Rankin's impeachment.
 Although freshmen congressmen were expected not to speak during their first year in office, Powell rose after one of Rankin's outbursts to say that "the time has arrived to impeach Rankin, or at least expel him from the party."